 Find My Things demonstrates the power of Teachable AI in a fully realized end-to-end system.
 In this case, we extend object recognition to any personal item a user might own.
 One could imagine many more accessibility applications that could benefit from personalization from text input /output to the way audio description/captions are provided in virtual reality and beyond.
-As the long distribution of user need is a significant challenge in creating useful, scalable accessibility applications to help researchers and practitioners working across the accessibility domain.
+As the long distribution of user need is a significant challenge in creating useful, scalable accessibility applications, we demonstrate how a teachable approach can address these challenges and provide design considerations to help researchers and practitioners working across the accessibility domain.